-Defects Status and Details
+Defect Status and Details

 This metric tells testers what defects were detected during testing.
 It indicates how many open and closed defects there are in the application.

-End-to-End Use Cases
+End-to-End Testing Use Cases

 As we learned earlier, apps and software need end-to-end testing before developers distribute them to consumers.
 Without it, the developers won’t know if their apps will work as intended.